 Why We Need to Learn How to Avoid Fast Fashion: The Negative Effects of Fashion on People and the Planet

-The most concerning aspect of fast fashion is the human cost of cheap labour on workers across the globe.
+The most concerning aspect of throwaway fashion is the human cost of cheap labour on workers across the globe.
 The lower the price of a T-shirt, often the less fair the wage and working conditions for the person making it.
 No one should earn below a living wage or work in unsafe conditions with limited workers rights to make our clothes cheaper.
 There is always a higher cost to fast fashion that outweighs the small price tag on garments with a short life cycle.

 Did you know that the fashion industry has a bigger impact on global warming and creates more carbon emissions than international flights and maritime shipping combined?
 The often-overlooked negative effects of what has become known as ‘fast fashion’ can be far-reaching for the environment and the people responsible for making your clothes.